The technical information regarding the installation of the N.Rich tag

 How the N.Rich tag's Bootstrap mode is GDPR compliant

 In bootstrap mode, cookies are never set to the end user’s device.
-IP-address is used to associate the visitor with an account and visit timestamps are used to track the website session.
+The IP address is used to associate the visitor with an account and visit timestamps are used to track the website session.

 The N.Rich tag and Consent Management Platforms (CMP)